John Brunton (actor): Management and later years

 He became the lessee of the Norwich Theatre Circuit by 1788.
 In May of that year he purchased the remaining five-year lease of the Norwich theatre.
 On 5 May 1790 another daughter Miss E Brunton made her debut on Covent Garden Theatre stage in The Man of Quality; she is described as very young and beautiful.

 In January 1791 Brunton established the Norwich Theatrical Fund for "the relief of such as through age or infirmity might be compelled to retire from the stage".
 This was the first theatrical fund outside of London.
 Later that month he donated the proceeds of his benefit to the local Sunday schools.
 Brunton's takings at a performance in King's Lynn this month were said to be the greatest any manager had achieved at the venue; other plays included Better Late than Never and Rosina.
 In March at Norwich was played The Road to Ruin, The Old Maid by Arthur Murphy, Next Door Neighbours, The Irish Widow, The Romp, Which is the Man? and Who's the Dupe? by Hannah Cowley.
 In April he put on at Norwich The Woodman by Rev Henry Bate Dudley, The Deserter of Naples, King Richard the III and Modern Antiques.
 The Easter Monday benefit performance of King Richard the III featured his daughter-in-law Anna Ross and her benefit on 2 May featured her sister Fanny Robertson as Euphrasia in The Grecian Daughter.

-In January 1792 he played Eustace de St Pierre in Colman junior's Surrender of Calais.
+In January 1792 he played Eustace de St Pierre in Colman junior's The Surrender of Calais.
 He gave the receipts of his benefit to local Sunday schools.
 On 29 March 1792 in The Battle of Hexham the part of Queen Margaret was played by local playwright Hannah Brand at Norwich.
 The lease on the Norwich theatre expired on 1 June 1800.
 That night, he took his final leave of Norwich theatre before a crowded house, reprising his Shylock.

 Aged 82, Brunton died on 19 December 1822; his widow Elizabeth died in 1826.